canonical/certification-docs/Policy_Guide.rst

   releases and systems, the actual time to fix and SRU a bug fix can vary from a few days to several weeks.
-Additionally, hardware enablement may require hardware to be present in our lab and may take several weeks to develop and then push into the kernel, MAAS, or wherver is appropriate.
+Additionally, hardware enablement may require hardware to be present in our lab and may take several weeks to develop and then push into the kernel, MAAS, or wherever is appropriate.

 Test Lab
 --------